autotelik/datashift_journey/README.md

 This model will be auto-decorated with an association to a state machine.

-This model be an existing model, or created from scratch, but it's **vital** that your journey class has a string column called `state`
+This model can be an existing model, or created from scratch, but it's **vital** that your journey class has a string column called `state`

-If the model does not yet exist the initializer will create a basic migration for you containing this
+If the model does not yet exist, the initializer will create a basic migration for you containing this

 If you need to add an associated migration yourself it should contain `t.string :state` e.g